 Can plantar fasciitis cause ankle pain?

 Generally not.
-If someone has ankle and heel pain, I think about other causes, such as calcaneal stress fracture or subtalar joint arthritis.
+If someone has ankle and heel pain, we consider other causes, such as calcaneal stress fracture or subtalar joint arthritis.

 Why won’t my heel spur go away?